Boaizz/Plants-Vs-Zombie-2/README.md

 # Plants-Vs-Zombie-2
-Welcome to the repository of Plants vs Zombies 2, a tower defense game developed in C# using the SplashKit SDK.
+This is the custom program for COS20009-Object Oriented Programming, a tower defense game developed in C# using the SplashKit SDK.
 This project utilizes Object-Oriented Programming (OOP) concepts and integrates design patterns including Singleton, State, and Factory Method.
 ## Requirements
 .NET Core 5.0 SDK